chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 **Rule 2.11 -** If a respondent who has been served under Rule 2.9 fails to file a Notice of Appearance:
 - **(a)** the respondent is presumed to take no position on the application; and
-- **(b)** unless a panel justice otherwise orders, no party to the appeal has any obligation to serve on the respondent any further documents related to the appeal.
+- **(b)** unless a panel judge otherwise orders, no party to the appeal has any obligation to serve on the respondent any further documents related to the appeal.

 ## Part 3 - Notices of Appeal